Callichirus major: Description

 The great morphological similarities between all species of the C. major complex has proven to be a difficulty for the distinction of its closely related species.

 The C. major has a carapace with a rigid anterior margin, turning backwards to the linea thalassinica (an uncalcified membranous groove, in the complex's case distinctly parallel to the longitudinal axis of the body) and forwards to the rounded angles of the branchiostegal lung.
 The sternum is inconspicuous between the first and third pairs of pereopods.
 The complex has a flanked rostrum, with characteristically obtuse angles near the base of the eyestalks, which in turn almost reach the basal segment of the antennules' peduncles.
 The antennules have a third segments 1.5 to 2.5 times as longer as the first and second together.

 The maxilla has distinctly separated coxae and bases.
 The first pair of pereopods is very unequal in size, especially in adult males, presenting a uniquely bold instance sexual dimorphism in the genus.
 The second pair is well chelated, but the fourth and fifth have rather imperfect chelae.
 The first and second segments of the abdomen are membranous and soft, the latter being longer than the first, and almost twice as long as the third, fourth and sixth segments.
 The third, fourth and sixth segments have approximately the same length, although the fifth is slightly longer than its adjacent segments.

 Distinctly for its genus, C. major is gonochoristic.
-The vestigial signs of ancestral hermaphroditism (namely, the production of unused ovaries by males and additional gonopores in females) in C. macrotelsonis and the fully functional hermaphroditism in sister species such as C. seillacheri, however, implies that the genus Callichirus may have a unique case of crustacean basal, but not universal, hermaphroditism.
+The vestigial signs of ancestral hermaphroditism (namely, the production of unused ovaries by males and additional gonopores in females) in C. macrotelsonis and the fully functional hermaphroditism in sister species such as C. seilacheri, however, implies that the genus Callichirus may have a unique case of crustacean basal, but not universal, hermaphroditism.